tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/Activities/04-Stu_Group_Case_Study/README.md

 # FinTech Groups

-In this activity, you will need to establish groups and collaboratively create a FinTech case study report written in markdown and hosted on a shared GitHub repository.
+Time to use what you've learned to piece it all together!
+Get together in groups and collaboratively create a FinTech case study report written in Markdown, hosted on a shared GitHub repository.

 ## Instructions

 Walk through the following steps:

-  * Formulate groups.
-Each class should have `4-5` groups.
-For example, a class of `30` students should be divided into `5` groups of `6` students.
+  * Formulate groups of `3-4` individuals.
+For example, a class of `20` students should have around `5` groups.

   * Navigate to the class GitHub repository and choose one of the available FinTech case study proposals.